WinnieNg3210/JS_Project/README.md

 In Oni Slayer, users will be able to:
 * Start, pause and reset the game board
 * Navigate your character with the up and down key
-* Use space bar to fire your Wind Scar at the Onis
+* Use space bar to fire your weapon at the Onis

 In addition, this project will include:
-* An About modal describing the background and rules of the game
+* An ABOUT modal describing the background and rules of the game

 ## **Wireframes**